 Another issue that needs to be discussed in advance is whether there are any food allergies or other dietary issues that might need to be addressed.
 That will also need to be reflected in the pricing, as providing special versions of some food items generally involves more time, effort and ingredients.

-For a typical dinner party, I would arrive about 3 to 3 1/2 hours before the meal is to start.
-With super complex menus with a larger number of dishes (10 to 12 or even more), I might need to arrive 5 or 6 hours in advance or even early morning.
+For a dinner party with a smaller number of dishes, I would arrive about 3 to 3 1/2 hours before the meal is to start.
+With more complex menus with a larger number of dishes (7 or more), I might need to arrive 5 or 6 hours in advance or even early morning.
 But 3 to 3 1/2 hours would be typical for an average menu with perhaps a total of 5 dishes.
 If dinner is to start around 6:30 p.m., you might invite your guests to arrive closer to 5:30.
 When they arrive, they can start with a cocktail or glass of wine along with some of the pre-dinner snacks if it is a Mexican menu.
 Then the multi-course meal can start at 6:30 and run until sometime between 8:30 and 9:30, depending on the number of courses.
 When the meal is over, your guests can continue to chat, have more drinks, etc., as I clean up the kitchen.
 Then I’ll be on my way once all pots and pans have been cleaned and put away and all dishes placed in your dishwasher.

 If you wish to explore the possibilities for a private dinner party or even a “cooking party”, email me at email@example.com .
 I can give you a rough idea of pricing based on location, number of people and number of dishes or courses.
 But to give a very accurate final quotation, I need to really get into the details of specific dishes and ingredients, whether you wish to help out in any way with shopping or clean-up, whether you would like to take part in any of the prep. or cooking in order to learn cooking techniques, and so on.